 The data in the spreadsheet:

-- shows the answers to the questions in Appendix B of the full ESOS phase 2 guidance
+- shows the answers to the questions in Appendix B of the full guidance on complying with ESOS

 - does not include personal data – this is protected under the General Data Protection Regulation 2018

 - contains no amendments – unless asked to do so or to remove personal data

 - has not been verified for compliance – it is a record of notifications